 for $k=K_+ + 1, \ldots, K$. \item Conditional on $\bm{N} = (N_1, \ldots, N_{K_+}, \bm{0}_{K - K_+})$, with $\bm{0}_{K - K_+}$ being a $K-K_+$ vector of zeros, draw a new value of $\bm{\eta}$:

 with $\bm{\gamma} = (\gamma_k)_{k=1,\ldots,K}$ and

-\end{enumerate} Inspecting the details of the sampling scheme provides insights into how the prior specifications influence the conditional posterior distributions used.
+\end{enumerate} Inspecting the details of the sampling scheme provides insights into how the prior specifications influence the conditional posterior distributions.

 The prior specifications of the component-specific parameters influence Steps~2 and 4.
-In Step~2, the updates for $c_k$ indicate that $2 c_0$ might be interpreted as a prior sample size and $C_0/c_0$ corresponds to the variance assumed for this prior observations.
+In Step~2, the updates for $c_k$ indicate that $2 c_0$ might be interpreted as a prior sample size and $C_0/c_0$ corresponds to the variance assumed for these prior observations.
 The choice of $c_0 = 2$ thus corresponds to adding 4 observations a-priori to each component with a variance of $C_0 / 2$.
 If $C_0 / 2$ is larger than the empirical within-cluster variance, then $C_k$ is increased leading to the sampling of inflated $\sigma^2_k$ values.
-This in turn induces more overlap across the component densities and thus potentially leads to a sparser cluster solution with less number of clusters estimated.
+This in turn induces more overlap across the component densities and thus potentially leads to a sparser clustering solution with less data clusters estimated.

 The updates for $b_k$ indicate that $b_k$ results as a weighted mean of the prior value $b_0$ and the mean of the observations currently assigned to the cluster.
 According to the formula for $B_k$, the influence of $B_0$ decreases for data clusters containing many observations, as the second summand increases with $N_k$.
 It is also clear that there is an interaction with the estimate for the component-specific variance, with larger variances allowing the component-specific means to vary more in the posterior updates.
-For the largest values of $B_0$ considered, we would expect that the prior influence is negligible, and that the posterior updates are only influenced by the data points currently assigned to this cluster.
+For the largest values of $B_0$ considered, we expect that the prior influence is negligible, and that the posterior updates are only influenced by the data points currently assigned to this cluster.

-Step~3 is influenced by the choice of prior on $K$ and $\gamma_K$.
+Step~3 is influenced by the choice of the prior on $K$ and $\gamma_K$.
 More details on this step are given in \citet{Fruehwirth-Schnatter+Malsiner-Walli+Gruen:2020}.
-The new $K$ is sampled from a distribution with support $K \ge K_+$.
+The new $K$ is sampled from a discrete distribution with support $K \ge K_+$.
 This distribution is the more spread out the more the prior on $K$ puts mass on larger values of $K$ and the smaller $\gamma_K$ is.
 In addition the distribution depends on $K_+$ and the cluster sizes $(N_1,\ldots, N_{K_+})$.
 This step allows for the birth and death of empty components.